 Keeping your senior loved one active can stimulate his or her mind and slow the progression of Parkinson’s.
 The disease could disrupt many functions, but there are ways to simplify hobbies to make them more enjoyable.
 Your loved one should also choose new activities based on his or her interests and skills.
-Below you’ll find some excellent hobbies for seniors with Parkinson’s as well as the benefits each one provides.
+Experts at the Parkinson’s care Roseville have listed below some excellent hobbies for seniors with Parkinson’s as well as the benefits each one provides.

 Drawing and Coloring

 These artistic hobbies can stimulate creativity and boost cognitive health.
 Drawing pictures and coloring images require using the hands and arms.
 Even the smallest amount of physical activity could increase your loved one’s mobility and lead to better coordination.
 The hand movements can reduce tremors and increase dexterity.
 Once your loved one has finished drawing or coloring a project, he or she may feel more accomplished, which can lead to higher self-esteem.

 Many seniors in the early stages of Parkinson’s are able to live on their own, but they may need a bit of help with the everyday tasks of life, such as exercising and preparing nutritious meals.
 If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of home care services Roseville, CA, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.